-David McKay French B.Econs, Dip.Corp Management
+David French B.Econs, Dip.Corp Management

-David was responsible for building Capricorn Investment Partners Limited (CIPL) from scratch.
-CIP Licensing Limited is a special purpose AFS licencing vehicle which was created as part of a restructure of CIPL.
+David French is the Chief Executive Officer.
+David was responsible for building Capricorn Investment Partners Limited (CIPLL) from scratch.
+CIP Licensing Limited is a special purpose AFS licencing vehicle which was created as part of a restructure of CIPLL.
 The business now looks after about \$700 million in investments including those held in two managed investment schemes.
 David has more than 20 years' experience in finance and economics, most of which have been in investment markets.